New Zealand: Market Profile

 New Zealand’s CPI increased by 0.6% in 2016, below the target range of 1 to 3% set by the Reserve Bank of New Zealand (RBNZ).
 Inflation is expected to accelerate to 1.5% in 2017 with a more expansionary fiscal policy.
 For the labour market, the unemployment rate was maintained at 5.4% in 2016.
 RBNZ reduced the key policy rate to 1.75% in November 2016.

 New Zealand experienced a trade deficit of US$2.8 billion in 2016, with exports fell by 1.1% year-on-year (YOY) to US$33.3 billion and imports fell by 1.7% YOY to US$36.1 billion.
 The fall in exports of New Zealand’s top two export commodities, namely meat and dairy products, slowed New Zealand’s exports growth.
-In Q1 2017, New Zealand’s exports expanded 2.4% quarter-on-quarter (QOQ), driven by a recovery in exports of meat and edible offal.
+In the first seven months of 2017, New Zealand’s exports expanded 2.9% year-on-year (YOY) to US$36.1 billion, driven by strong milk powder, butter and cheese exports.
 Australia and China are the two major export markets for New Zealand.

 On the other hand, imports were mainly driven by petroleum and related products and capital goods such as vehicles, parts and accessories and machinery and equipment.
+In the first seven months of 2017, New Zealand’s imports increased by 3.2% YOY to US$38.4 billion.
 New Zealand mainly imports from Australia, China, the US and Japan.

 In Q1 2017, some 1.1 million overseas travellers visited New Zealand, a 4% YOY increase helped by a weaker NZ currency and rapid growth in Chinese tourists.
 Robust growth of inbound tourism partially offset the sluggish export performance.
 The New Zealand Institute of Economic Research expects diary exports to be eclipsed by tourism as the top foreign receipts earner for the country over the medium term.

-New Zealand’s cumulative FDI reached US$268 billion as at end-March 2016, with that from Hong Kong and the Chinese mainland reaching, respectively, US$5.9 billion and US$3.8 billion.
+New Zealand’s cumulative FDI reached US$68.9 billion as at end-March 2016, with that from Hong Kong and the Chinese mainland reaching, respectively, US$3.8 billion and US$510 million.

 The New Zealand government strives to enhance long-term economic performance and productivity.
 The Budget Policy Statement 2017 released in December 2016 lends continual support for the Business Growth Agenda and maintaining budget surplus.
 The government is also committed to boosting spending through better public services and sustained recovery from the Kaikōura earthquakes in late 2016.